Kathua railway station

-Kathua railway station is a railway station in Kathua which is in Kathua district and city and a Municipal Council in the Indian union territory of Jammu and Kashmir.
-It serves All India.
-Around 54 trains stop at Kathua railway station.
+Kathua railway station (officially, Martyr Captain Sunil Kumar Choudhary Kathua Railway station) is a railway station in Kathua, Jammu and Kashmir.

 Electrification

 The entire Jalandhar–Jammu section, Jammu Tawi station and sidings have been completely energised at 25 kV AC and approved for electric traction in August 2014.
 Swaraj Express now gets an end to end WAP-4 from Jammu Tawi to Bandra Terminus.
 Himgiri Express now gets an end to end WAP-7 from Jammu Tawi to Howrah.